Wei Zheng: Emperor Taizong's reign

 In 637, a new code of rites, coauthored by Wei and Fang, was completed.
 Also in 637, Wei submitted a petition containing a number of advice for Emperor Taizong to continuously examine himself.
 This petition was later titled the Petition on Ten Thoughts (十思疏) and became a famous document often held up as examples of how officials should advise the emperor.

 In 638, there was yet another incident where Wang, by then the minister of ceremonies, suggested that high-level officials should not have to yield to imperial princes when their processions meet.
 Emperor Taizong initially saw this as an insult to the imperial princes—particularly Li Tai, whom he was secretly considering replacing Li Chengqian with—and he made the statement, "Life is uncertain.
 If the Crown Prince should die early, how do you know that one of the princes would not be your lord in the future.
 How can you disrespect them?"
-Wei, seeing what was happening, spoke bluntly, "Ever since Zhou Dynasty, succession is always from father to son, not to brothers, to prevent plotting by younger sons and stop infighting at their origin.
+Wei, seeing what was happening, spoke bluntly, "Ever since the Zhou dynasty, succession is always from father to son, not to brothers, to prevent plotting by younger sons and stop infighting at their origin.
 This is what the rulers need to be careful about."
 Emperor Taizong thereafter approved Wang's proposal.

 In 638, Emperor Taizong, celebrating the birth of a grandson, held a feast for imperial officials, at which he made the comment:

 Before I took the throne, it was by Fang Xuangling's assistance that I was able to seize power.
 After I took the throne, it was by Wei Zheng's assistance that I was able to have my errors corrected.

 He then awarded both Fang and Wei an imperial sword.
 Also around that time, Wei advised him to be cognizant that he was not accepting adverse advice from others as he had previously.
 Emperor Taizong agreed to examine himself more carefully.

 In 639, after Ashina Duobi's nephew Ashina Jiesheshuai formed a plot to ambush Emperor Taizong, but his plot was discovered and destroyed, Emperor Taizong created a Tujue prince who had served him faithfully, Li Simo (né Ashina Simo) the Prince of Huaihua, as the khan of a newly recreated Eastern Tujue state (as Qilibi Khan), and had him take the Eastern Tujue people outside of Tang territory, to be settled between Tang and Xueyantuo.
 At that time, Emperor Taizong made the comment that he nearly suffered because he did not listen to Wei's suggestion in 630.